Glioma: Diffuse midline glioma

-Diffuse midline glioma (DMG), previously known as diffuse intrinsic pontine glioma (DIPG), primarily affects children, usually between the ages of 5 and 7.
+Diffuse midline glioma (DMG), also known as diffuse intrinsic pontine glioma (DIPG), primarily affects children, usually between the ages of 5 and 7.
 The median survival time with DIPG is under 12 months.
 Surgery to attempt tumour removal is usually not possible or advisable for pontine gliomas.
 By their very nature, these tumours invade diffusely throughout the brain stem, growing between normal nerve cells.
 Aggressive surgery would cause severe damage to neural structures vital for arm and leg movement, eye movement, swallowing, breathing, and even consciousness.
 Trials of drug candidates have been unsuccessful.
 The disease is primarily treated with radiation therapy alone.

 IDH1 and IDH2-mutated glioma

 Patients with glioma carrying mutations in either IDH1 or IDH2 have a relatively favorable survival, compared with patients with glioma with wild-type IDH1/2 genes.
 In WHO grade III glioma, IDH1/2-mutated glioma have a median prognosis of ~3.5 years, whereas IDH1/2 wild-type glioma perform poor with a median overall survival of c.
 1.5 years.
-In glioblastoma, the difference is larger.
-There, IDH1/2 wild-type glioblastoma have a median overall survival of 1 year, whereas IDH1/2-mutated glioblastoma have a median overall survival of more than 3 years.